Name

 uid

-The UID the process is running as.
+The ID of the user the process is running as.

 euid